Or how the power of story is why the West doesn’t understand Russia

 On the face of it, Ukraine was beginning to join the EU, which meant Ukraine was becoming more Western-aligned.
 Putin said publicly that it had to do with the rise of fascism in Ukraine and that the nazis needed to be stopped before they took more power in the Ukrainian government.
 Then there was the question of NATO membership and having a NATO nation on the border of Russia.
 There are already countries (the Baltics and Turkey) on Russia’s borders as part of NATO.
 Putin had also been funding Russian separatists in the Donbas in Ukraine, which triggered a low-level civil war that had been going on for years before the invasion last year.

 But that is the trouble between the West and Russia.
 The Russians live in a grand story and a novel in which they are the heroes who are simply down on their luck and are trying to turn things around.
 The West wants a consistent and stable world order in which the interests of markets and capital reign supreme.
 This is fundamentally at odds with how Putin and the wider Russian world see the world.
-They do not view the world as we do, which is why we can’t understand them.
+They do not view the world as we do, so we can’t understand them.

 What Does it Mean for the US?

 Putin has made it clear that he has expanded his aims.
 He understands this is a proxy war between Russia and the United States.
 Only this time, the Ukrainians are doing the dying backed up with American money, equipment, and intelligence.
-The Pentagon has stated that its goal is to remove Russia from the playing field of international politics permanently.
+The Pentagon has stated that its goal is to permanently remove Russia from the playing field of international politics.
 Will Putin consent to this unplanned dénouement?
 Will he drag out the war in Ukraine, hoping the West will eventually get tired of the expense and give up, or will the Ukrainians finally exhaust themselves like the Chechnyans?
 However, as this story plays out, it is clear that Putin is in charge of how this goes.
 He has found himself in peril.
 He is sick with cancer, and the tiger at the end can sense it, and he will fight like hell to avoid drifting quietly into that quiet night.

 Cast Iron (a Novel) by Cameron Cowan